DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/6- Useful HTML Attribute you may not know.md

 ## [`cite`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote#attr-cite) in `<blockquote>`, `<del>`, `<ins>`, and `<q>`

-The value will be an URL containing an online resource in which contains the quoted reference (or the insertion/deletion information in the case of `<ins>` and `<del>` Tags respectively).
+The value will be an URL containing an online resource in which contains the quoted reference (or the insertion/deletion information in the case of `<ins>` and `<del>` tags respectively).

 It is not a required attribute, but it can be interesting if we are citing an online article or document.